Tufton Street: History

 The Tufton Street drill hall is a former military installation, designed as the headquarters of the 23rd Middlesex Rifle Volunteer Corps and completed in 1899.

 Eleanor Rathbone, independent member of parliament and pioneer of family allowance and women's rights, lived at Tufton Court (No 47) between 1940 and 1945.

-The English war poet and novelist Siegfried Sassoon lived at No 54 from 1919-1925 (original house now demolished).
+The English war poet and novelist Siegfried Sassoon lived at No 54 from 1919 to 1925 (original house now demolished).
 The film maker Sir Michael Balcon lived at 57a Tufton Street between 1927 and 1939.

 67 Tufton Street, originally a Post Office, was subsequently occupied by the Cabinet Office.
 It is now an apartment complex.

-Today, the street is best known as a centre for Brexit-related eurosceptic and right-wing aligned think-tanks.
-These groups are primarily based in 55 Tufton Street, but also in 57 Tufton Street.
+Today, the street is best known as a centre for Brexit-related eurosceptic and right-wing aligned think tanks.
+These groups are primarily based in 55 and 57 Tufton Street.